Shake Shack (SHAK) Set to Announce Earnings on Thursday

-Shake Shack (NYSE:SHAK) is scheduled to be issuing its quarterly earnings data after the market closes on Thursday, October 29th.
-Analysts expect the company to announce earnings of ($0.24) per share for the quarter.
-Parties interested in registering for the company’s conference call can do so using this link.
+Shake Shack (NYSE:SHAK) will be releasing its earnings data after the market closes on Thursday, October 29th.
+Analysts expect Shake Shack to post earnings of ($0.24) per share for the quarter.
+Persons interested in registering for the company’s earnings conference call can do so using this link.

-Shake Shack (NYSE:SHAK) last announced its quarterly earnings results on Thursday, July 30th.
-The company reported ($0.45) EPS for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.37) by ($0.08).
-Shake Shack had a negative return on equity of 1.40% and a negative net margin of 1.64%.
-The company had revenue of $91.79 million for the quarter, compared to analyst estimates of $93.29 million.
+Shake Shack (NYSE:SHAK) last issued its earnings results on Thursday, July 30th.
+The company reported ($0.45) EPS for the quarter, missing analysts’ consensus estimates of ($0.37) by ($0.08).
+Shake Shack had a negative net margin of 1.64% and a negative return on equity of 1.40%.
+The firm had revenue of $91.79 million during the quarter, compared to analysts’ expectations of $93.29 million.
 On average, analysts expect Shake Shack to post $-1 EPS for the current fiscal year and $0 EPS for the next fiscal year.

-A number of research firms have commented on SHAK.
-Oppenheimer began coverage on shares of Shake Shack in a research note on Thursday, October 22nd.
-They issued an “outperform” rating and a $90.00 price objective on the stock.
-Truist lifted their price objective on shares of Shake Shack from $51.00 to $58.00 in a research note on Tuesday, September 22nd.
-Piper Sandler lifted their price objective on shares of Shake Shack from $60.00 to $78.00 and gave the company an “overweight” rating in a research note on Monday, September 14th.
-MKM Partners dropped their price objective on shares of Shake Shack from $59.00 to $54.00 and set a “neutral” rating on the stock in a research note on Friday, July 10th.
-Finally, Credit Suisse Group lifted their price objective on shares of Shake Shack from $48.00 to $52.00 and gave the company a “neutral” rating in a research note on Friday, July 31st.
-Four equities research analysts have rated the stock with a sell rating, thirteen have assigned a hold rating and seven have given a buy rating to the stock.
-Shake Shack has an average rating of “Hold” and a consensus target price of $61.90.
+SHAK has been the subject of several recent analyst reports.
+Zacks Investment Research downgraded Shake Shack from a “hold” rating to a “sell” rating in a research note on Tuesday, August 4th.
+Piper Sandler upped their price target on Shake Shack from $60.00 to $78.00 and gave the stock an “overweight” rating in a research note on Monday, September 14th.
+TheStreet downgraded Shake Shack from a “c-” rating to a “d+” rating in a research note on Tuesday, August 11th.
+Jefferies Financial Group upped their price target on Shake Shack from $45.00 to $50.00 and gave the stock a “hold” rating in a research note on Friday, July 31st.
+Finally, Loop Capital initiated coverage on Shake Shack in a research note on Thursday, October 1st.
+They set a “buy” rating and a $78.00 price target for the company.
+Four research analysts have rated the stock with a sell rating, thirteen have issued a hold rating and seven have given a buy rating to the company.
+The company currently has a consensus rating of “Hold” and a consensus target price of $61.90.

 Shake Shack Inc owns, operates, and licenses Shake Shack restaurants (Shacks) in the United States and internationally.
 Its Shacks offers hamburgers, hot dogs, chicken, crinkle cut fries, shakes, frozen custard, beer, wine, and other products.
 As of December 26, 2018, it operated 208 Shacks, including 124 domestic company-operated Shacks, 12 domestic licensed Shacks, and 72 international licensed Shacks.